cassell/AndrewCassell.com/blog/entries/2014/obtaining-closure-with-anonymous-functions.md

-# php[tek] 2014 Presentation - PHP Closures
+# php[tek] 2014 Presentation: "Obtaining Closure with Anonymous Functions in PHP"

-I attended the [2014 php[tek] conference](http://tek14.phparch.com/) and gave a talk entitled "[Obtaining Closure with Anonymous Functions](https://tek14.phparch.com/speakers/#65740)".
+I was invited to speak at the [2014 php[tek] conference](http://tek14.phparch.com/) and gave a talk entitled "[Obtaining Closure with Anonymous Functions](https://tek14.phparch.com/speakers/#65740)".
 It was a short talk of 30 minutes that described how to use functional programming techniques in PHP.
 It covered:

 - lambda functions
 - anonymous functions